-The Superintendent or designee is authorized to prepare administrative guidelines for the recruitment and selection of all teachers.
+The Superintendent or designee is authorized to prepare administrative guidelines for recruiting and selecting all teachers.

 This handbook is not a contract for employment nor a legal document.
 Employees need to understand it is their responsibility to read and comply with the policies contained in the handbook.